Most verbascums (or mullein) are short-lived perennials with saucer-liked flowers that are highly attractive to bees.

 The flower spike will appear in the second year, but the plant will probably only live for 3 - 4 years in well-drained soil.

-Alternatively Thompson & Morgan sell seeds labelled ‘Silver Lining’ or you can buy ready-grown plants from Beth Chatto.
-Other good seed strains include a short purple called ‘Violetta’) and a metre-high white called Verbascum hybridum ‘Snow Maiden’
+Or you can buy ready-grown plants from Beth Chatto, these can usually be planted straight outside.
+Other good verbascum strains include a short purple called ‘Violetta’) and a metre-high white called Verbascum hybridum ‘Snow Maiden’.

 Propagating sterile verbascums

 Some verbascums have sterile flowers which do not set seed and these include the orange-brown ‘Helen Johnson’.
 These sterile forms have to be propagated from root cuttings taken in early winter, although you will have to dig up the plant.
 Look for thick, vigorous roots and cut away one or two and then replant the verbascum.

 Get a tray of gritty compost and fill almost to the top and cut the root into sections measuring between 1 and 2 cm (half an inch).

 Place them bottom down, top up into the compost and leave them to root.
 By early summer, the root cuttings should have produced some leaves and then these mini plants can be potted up.
 But patience is sometimes required as they can be slow to get going.

 When to cut verbascums back

 Most verbascums produce a large rosette and these can get shabby during winter.
 Tidy well in spring and then leave the plant to perform.